home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 Your main UniFi Protect NVR device also gets a number of diagnostics sensors that can be used for tracking the state of your UniFi Protect system:

 * **Disk Health**: Each disk installed in your NVR will have a disk health sensor.
 These are simple good/bad sensors and the order is not promised to match the order in UniFi OS.
-Disk model number is provided as an state attribute though to help map sensor to disk.
+Disk model number is provided as a state attribute though to help map sensor to disk.

 ## Troubleshooting